Confederación Nacional del Trabajo: Organization and function

 means of production have been socialized, to practice mutual aid amongst CNT collectives, and maintain relationships with other like-minded groups hoping for emancipation of the entire working class.
 The CNT is also concerned with issues beyond the working class, desiring a radical transformation of society through revolutionary syndicalism.
 To achieve their goal of social revolution, the organization has outlined a social-economic system through the confederal concept of anarchist communism, which consists of a series of general ideas proposed for the organization of an anarchist society.
 The CNT draws inspiration from anarchist ideas, and also identifies with the struggles of different social movements.
 The CNT is internationalist, but also supports communities' right of self-determination and their sovereignty over the state.

+The CNT is rooted in three basic principles: workers' self-management or autogestión, federalism and mutual aid, and considers that work conflicts must be settled between employers and employees without the action of such intermediaries as official state organisms or professional unionists.
+This is why the union criticizes union elections and works councils as means of control for managers, preferring workers' assemblies, union sections and direct action.
+Also, when possible, the CNT avoids taking legal action through the courts.
+Administrative positions in the union rotate and are unpaid.

 Structure

 The organizational structure of the CNT is based on direct democracy.

-Industrial union and various posts union

 The industrial unions (sometimes referred to as "branch unions") form the base structure of the CNT.
 Each industrial union groups together workers of different crafts within an industry.
 When there are fewer than 25 people working in one particular industry, a various posts union is formed for that industry, rather than multiple industry unions.
 A various posts union can include workers from different crafts and industries; it requires a minimum of five people.
 If this number cannot be reached, four or fewer workers can form a confederal group.
 Due to the small size of the CNT, a majority of its unions are various posts unions.

 The decision-making power of the industry and various posts unions resides in the union assembly: decisions are taken by all of the workers of the union in question via a system of direct democracy and consensus.
 These assemblies may address any number of issues, whether "local, provincial, regional, national or international".